worktheclock/replit.github.io/repls/repl-auth.md

 ## Setup

-You'll need a Repl.it account for this tutorial so if you haven't already, you can head over to the [signup page](https://repl.it/signup) to create an account.
-If this is your first time using Repl.it, check out the [quick-start guide](https://docs.repl.it/misc/quick-start) before continuing with this tutorial.
+You'll need a Replit account for this tutorial so if you haven't already, head over to the [signup page](https://replit.com/signup) to create an account.
+If this is your first time using Replit, check out the [Quick Start Guide](https://docs.replit.com/repls/quick-start) before continuing with this tutorial.

 Create a new Python repl and give it a name.